25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 0.2 miles / 0.3 km

-By this, I mean that the short 0.1-mile (0.2 km) Hanging Rock Trail is one of the best effort-to-reward adventures in either park, and it’s a personal favorite of mine to watch the sunset over the neighboring and much more popular Moro Rock, as far fewer visitors hike to Hanging Rock in comparison.
+By all this, I mean that the short 0.1-mile (0.2 km) Hanging Rock Trail is one of the best effort-to-reward adventures in either park, and it’s a personal favorite of mine to watch the sunset over the neighboring and much more popular Moro Rock, as far fewer visitors hike to Hanging Rock in comparison!

 Read My Separate Post: Hanging Rock Trail

-Hanging Rock Trail
+Hanging Rock Trail (Sunset)

 9. John Muir Lodge

-The John Muir Lodge is the best place to stay within either Sequoia and Kings Canyon when it comes to enjoying the best of both parks.
+The John Muir Lodge is the best place to stay within either Sequoia and Kings Canyon when it comes to enjoying the best of both parks!

-I say this because whether you’re driving into Sequoia via Three Rivers or into Kings Canyon from Fresno or Visalia, the drive into either park is long, windy, and most of all, slow!
+I say this because whether you’re driving into Sequoia via Three Rivers or into Kings Canyon from Fresno or Visalia, the drive into either is long, windy, and most of all, slow!

 John Muir Lodge Kings Canyon National Park